-Total Croatian catch of tuna and tuna-like species in 2007 was 825.31 t.
-Bluefin tuna accounts for 100 % of the catch.
-Almost total catch have been caught by purse seine and transferred into floating cages for growing purposes.
-Only 8.45 t have been caught by handline and 0.31 t by longline.
-Additionally 1139,21 t of bluefin tuna have been imported to Croatia in 2007 from France, Italy and Morocco for growing purposes.
+The total Croatian catch of tuna and tuna-like species in 2007 amounted to 825.31 t.
+Bluefin tuna accounts for 1000 % of the catch.
+Almost the total catch was caught by purse seine and transferred to floating cages for growth purposes.
+Only 8.45 t were caught by handline and 0.31 t by longline.
+Additionally 1139.21 t of bluefin tuna were imported to Croatia in 2007 from France, Italy and Morocco for growth purposes.
 The number of licensed vessels actively fishing for tuna and tuna-like species in 2007 was 39.

-During 2007/2008, within framework of BYP, logistical efforts were made in order to increase probability to spot and to collect conventional and electronic tags from bluefin tuna taken into bluefin farms in the Adriatic Sea.
-In addition, a research on influence of tuna aquaculture facilities on wild fish population has initiated.
-A national sampling program targeting bluefin tuna harvested from aquaculture facilities has been carried out in accordance with [Rec.
+During 2007/2008, within the framework of the BYP, logistical efforts were made to increase the probability to spot and collect conventional and electronic tags from bluefin tuna taken to bluefin farms in the Adriatic Sea.
+In addition, a research program on the influence of tuna aquaculture facilities on wild fish populations was initiated.
+A national sampling program targeting bluefin tuna harvested from aquaculture facilities was carried out in accordance with [Rec.
 06-07].
 Within the framework of this sampling program, collection of Task II data has been done.

-The national statistical data collection system has been improved and the observer program at bluefin tuna farms, has been established.
+The national statistical data collection system has been improved and an observer program at the bluefin tuna farms, has been established.